 It is amazing to see how many people spend thousands of dollars on chiropractors and pain medications because they bought a cheap mattress that does not support their spine properly.
 You must support your back!

-There are two main types of support used in modern mattresses: Innersprings (a matrix of steel coils), foam, or latex.
+There are three main types of support used in modern mattresses:

 The coil system’s ability to resist the pressure of your weight is a factor of the gauge of steel used in the coil system itself.
 Thin steel will not support as much weight as thicker steel and will “take a set” quicker and easier.